 Compared to plastic and wooden pegs, stainless steel pegs are more expensive, but over the course of a lifetime you will save money and your children will save money too if you pass them on.
 Here are the cost differences:

 - In a 50 pack of stainless steel pegs each peg costs $1.66 and lasts a lifetime.

 - A cheap wooden peg costs $0.04 each but lasts less than a year.

 - Plastic pegs cost $0.14 each but need replacing about once a year .

 - Pegs made from recycled plastic cost $0.18 each and in my experience are virtually a single use item.
 The ones I tried a few years ago were useless.

 - Bamboo pegs cost $0.40 each and so far have lasted a couple of years.

 I feel like stainless still pegs would make a great house warming present for someone or even be highly appreciated as a Christmas present by someone who cares about sustainability.

 I’m pleased to say that Stainless Steel Pegs have sent me some trial packs to give some lucky participants in my Zero Waste Home Tours but you can also order a trial pack from their website if you’re not sure about the investment you’ll be making.

-Update: Some people have expressed concern about how hot the pegs will get on a hot day, so here is an explanation from Stainless Steel Pegs: On hot days with no wind the pegs can heat up a few degrees but on a day with some breeze they are the same temperature as the ambient air temperature.
+Update: Some people have expressed concern about how hot the pegs will get on a hot day… after a number of 40 degree Celsius days I can tell you they do not get hot at all!
+Here is an explanation from Stainless Steel Pegs: On hot days with no wind the pegs can heat up a few degrees but on a day with some breeze they are the same temperature as the ambient air temperature.
 This is because there is not that much material and there is a large surface area so that the heat gained by exposure to the sun is quickly dispersed into the air via the large surface area of the peg.